-The Assembly of First Nations (AFN) and the Caring Society requested that the IFSD at the University of Ottawa produce a response to Canadian Human Rights Tribunal (CHRT) orders 408, 418 and 421, related to the discriminatory funding approach applied by Canada for First Nations Child and Family Services (FNCFS) agencies.
+The Assembly of First Nations (AFN) and the Caring Society requested that the IFSD produce a response to Canadian Human Rights Tribunal (CHRT) orders 408, 418 and 421, related to the discriminatory funding approach applied by Canada for First Nations Child and Family Services (FNCFS) agencies

-IFSD’s 2018 final report, Enabling First Nations Children to Thrive, made eight recommendations for funding and structural changes to the FNCFS program, as well as three recommendations for further research.
-The National Advisory Committee (NAC) accepted the report in full in February 2019 (awaiting confirmation by ISC).
+In December 2018, IFSD’s Phase 1 report, Enabling First Nations Children to Thrive, made eight recommendations for funding and structural changes to the FNCFS program, as well as three recommendations for further research.
 The report was previously submitted as evidence to the CHRT by the Caring Society in January 2019.

 Following the acceptance of IFSD's report by the National Advisory Committee (NAC), IFSD was asked to undertake a follow-on study to identify options and plans for a change in structure and resources in FNCFS to transition agencies to an outcome-based approach based on well-being for thriving First Nations children.

 In July 2020, IFSD’s Phase 2 report, Funding First Nations Child and Family Services (FNCFS): A Performance Budget Approach to Well-Being, proposed a new funding mechanism for FNCFS as well as an updated framework on child, family, and community well-being, Measuring to Thrive.

 Phase 3 of this project will focus on the delivery of well-being for First Nations, families, and children.
 It will aim to do so by leveraging, building-on, and translating previous phases of work (Phases 1 and 2) into discrete First Nation-based delivery models that transform organizational strategy, people, process, and systems.

 IFSD's ask to FNCFS agencies and First Nations